numical/gcace/Kubernetes/CHAPTER 4 - NETWORKING.md

     * new mode: IPVS mode (native in linux kernel - layer 4 load balancer)
         * different load balancing options
         * more scalable
-    * "a set of IPVS or IPTABLE rules that trap on service addresses so that traffic is forwarded to podes on the pod network"
+    * "a set of IPVS or IPTABLE rules that trap on service addresses so that traffic is forwarded to pods on the pod network"

 ## Service
 * stable abstraction for bunch of pods
-* think of as load-blancer/proxy
+* think of as load-balancer/proxy
 * 'front end'
     * gets a stable
         * name (DNS)